cosmos/gaia/docs/modules/icamauth/README.md

 ## The icamauth module
 Blockchains implementing Interchain Accounts can decide which messages they allow a controller chain to execute via a whitelist.
-The **icamuath (interchain account message authentication) module** whitelists most of the message types available to the Cosmos Hub, allowing any account on a controller chain to interact with the Cosmos Hub as if owning a native account on the chain itself. query message types that are allowed on a host chain:
+The **icamuath (interchain account message authentication) module** whitelists most of the message types available to the Cosmos Hub, allowing any account on a controller chain to interact with the Cosmos Hub as if owning a native account on the chain itself.
+The following command allows you to query all the allowed message types on a host chain:
 ```shell
 gaiad q interchain-accounts host params
 ```